williamouyang/okta.github.io/_source/_standards/SCIM/index.md

 identify resources.
 [Section 3.1](//tools.ietf.org/html/rfc7643#section-3.1) of [RFC 7643](https://tools.ietf.org/html/rfc7643) provides more details on the `id` attribute:

-> A unique identifier for a SCIM resource as defined by the service
+> "A unique identifier for a SCIM resource as defined by the service
 > provider.
 Each representation of the resource MUST include a
 > non-empty "id" value.
 This identifier MUST be unique across the
 > SCIM service provider's entire set of resources.
 It MUST be a